husarion/panther_ros/panther_localization/README.md

 This package contains:

-- `localization.launch.py` - is responsible for activating EKF filtration along with the necessary dependencies needed to operate GPS
+- `localization.launch.py` - is responsible for activating EKF filtration along with the necessary dependencies needed to operate GPS.

 ## Configuration Files